-We can’t imagine a more fun and convenient way to experience summertime than with a refreshing healthy frozen fruit smoothie recipe.
+We can’t imagine a more fun and convenient way to experience summer or National Frozen Food Day (March 6) than with a refreshing, healthy frozen fruit smoothie recipe.
 It’s the ultimate summer accessory that’s icy, slushy, and fun to try out.

 This article explains the health benefits of frozen fruits.
 We’ll also illustrate how to make a delicious blueberry, raspberry, blackberry, and mango smoothie, and how to store batches.

 Frozen fruits are unequivocally healthy.
 This is contrary to common perception, which implies that freezing fruits causes a decrease in their nutrients.

 Frozen fruits have been found to display similar nutritional value to fresh-stored fruits, with very little to no differences.